 An ongoing quest in quantum information science is to build a circuit that hosts a degenerate ground state manifold that encodes and protects quantum states.
 A particularly appealing approach is to combine a generalized Josephson element with the so-called quantum phase-slip element, the dual of the Josephson junction.
 Such a circuit would encode information in the form of GKP states that are protected at the Hamiltonian level, circumventing the need for error syndrome measurements and feedback.
 In this project we research exotic arrangements of superconducting materials to experimentally implement such a protected qubit.

-Experiments: Erwan, Marius, Alvise & Alex.
+Experiments: Erwan & Alvise.
 Supervisor: Zaki.
-In collaboration with Clarke Smith (Google) & Benoit Douçot (Sorbonne).
+In collaboration with Clarke Smith (Google), Benoit Douçot (Sorbonne), Alex Petrescu (Mines) & Marius Villiers (Delft).

 Qubits need filtering and signal processing components.
 The already existing commercial devices have enabled a fast growth of the research field but brought their inconvenients, their performance being limited.
 It is one of the major obstacles for reliable and large-scale quantum computing.
 In this project we aim to develop a new range of components, on-chip, with unmatched characteristics.
 The project will unfold in three steps : filters development, then tunable couplers, and finally non-reciprocal elements.